Real-Time Sensing of Inaccessible Physical Fields via an Edge-Deployable Hardware-Portable Graph Neural Operator: Results

 \textbf{Power-normalized accuracy.} We define a power-normalized accuracy metric $\eta = (100\,/\,\bar{e}_{L_2}[\%])\,/\,P[\mathrm{W}]$, quantifying reconstruction accuracy delivered per watt of instantaneous GPU power.
 The spectral-only VIRSO achieves $\eta = (100\,/\,0.90)\,/\,124.41 \approx 0.89\;\%^{-1}\mathrm{W}^{-1}$ and full VIRSO configuration achieves $\eta = (100\,/\,0.83)\,/\,193.35 \approx 0.62\;\%^{-1}\mathrm{W}^{-1}$, compared to $\eta = (100\,/\,0.97)\,/\,196.03 \approx 0.53\;\%^{-1}\mathrm{W}^{-1}$ for NOMAD.
 Despite requiring more energy per inference in absolute terms, the spectral-only and full VIRSO delivers superior reconstruction accuracy per unit of power consumption.
 These values reflect device-level GPU measurements on the H200 and are not directly comparable to the board-level Jetson measurements in Table~\ref{tab:jetson_nano}.

-A 2-layer lightweight VIRSO (0.26 M parameters, 0.54 J/it, width 48, and mode count of 40) achieves comparable energy consumption to the original Geo-FNO and NOMAD and their lightweight versions while maintaining solid performance compared to high performance degradation of the lightweight versions of Geo-FNO and NOMAD (Table~\ref{tab:light_model_comparisons} and Table~\ref{tab:light_model_comparisons_energy}).
+A 2-layer lightweight VIRSO (0.26 M parameters, 0.54 J/it, width 48, and mode count of 40) achieves comparable energy consumption to the original Geo-FNO and NOMAD and their lightweight versions while maintaining solid performance compared to high performance degradation of the lightweight versions of Geo-FNO and NOMAD (Table~\ref{tab:pareto_summary} and Table \ref{tab:light_model_comparisons} and \ref{tab:light_model_comparisons_energy} of the Supplementary Material).

-In terms of latency, lower number of layers reduces prediction time, with the 2-layer model (4.29 ms) providing improved latency comparable to other operators without extreme performance degradation such as NOMAD's transition to lightweight (Table~\ref{tab:light_model_comparisons} and Table~\ref{tab:light_model_comparisons_energy}).
+In terms of latency, lower number of layers reduces prediction time, with the 2-layer model (4.29 ms) providing improved latency comparable to other operators without extreme performance degradation such as NOMAD's transition to lightweight (Table~\ref{tab:pareto_summary}, Table \ref{tab:light_model_comparisons}, and \ref{tab:light_model_comparisons_energy} of the Supplementary Material).

 The energy analysis establishes that the appropriate VIRSO configuration is task-dependent: the full spectral-spatial model is preferred when accuracy is the governing constraint, the spectral-only model when energy efficiency is primary, and the lightweight model when both constraints are simultaneously binding.